MackinnonBuck/ArduinoQuadopter/README.md

 # ArduinoQuadopter
---Contains the code for my homemade Arduino quadcopter--

-This file will be updated with important information about hardware, etc. as time goes on.
+this file will be uptaded as time goes on.
+Expect to see configuration and troubleshooting information in the future.